 You can take the exam in October of your senior year, but you will have a heavy schedule.
 Taking the test in December of your senior year will preclude you from applying early.

 Speak to the Pre-Law Advisor about Hunter’s subsidized LSAT prep course that begins in February with guided self study, and leads into a more intensive summer component.
-This is an ideal time for Sophomores to get started.
+This is an ideal time for Sophomores to get started - if they are planning to go straight through without a break between college and law school.
 Students often spend 6-8 months preparing for the LSAT; it is not unusual to need a year of preparation.

 This is a matter of personal choice.
 Some applicants prepare alone or with a group by buying LSAT prep tests through LSAC or other LSAT books on the market.
 Others find that the structured approach and prescribed test-taking strategies offered by a class are helpful.
 Whether you decide to take an LSAT prep course or not, the key to doing your best is to practice.